Poet & Journalist

 A critical overview of the captivating, romantic and inimitable poetic genres especially from Lahnda Punjab

-Somanatha: Politics of reconstructed memory
+Somanatha: Mahmud Ghaznavi & Politics of reconstructed memory

 Romila Thapar debunks the socially-accepted belief that Muslims and Hindus were always antagonistic to each other, beginning with the Muslim arrival in India